Brandon-JP-Lambert/image-captions-and-questions-with-replicate/README.md

-# image-captions-and-questions-to-CSV-with-replicate
+# Image Captions and Questions to CSV with Replicate

-This Python script generates informative image descriptions and answers a user-defined question for a collection of images using the Replicate API.
+This Python script generates informative image descriptions and answers a user-defined question for a collection of images using the Replicate API with the Salesforce BLIP model.
 The output is conveniently saved to a CSV file.

 ## Features

-- Automatically generate captions for images using an AI model.
+- Automatically generate captions for images using the Salesforce BLIP AI model powered by Replicate.
-- Answer a pre-defined question about each image.
+- Answer a pre-defined question about each image using the same AI model.
 - Save the image filenames, generated captions, and answers to a CSV file.

 ## Requirements